TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

-Furthermore, to demonstrate the effectiveness and robustness of our method, we compare TFusionOcc in three different T-Primitive settings, such as T-P-25600, T-SQ-25600 and T-SQ-IW-25600, against other SOTA algorithms in challenging daytime, rainy and nighttime scenarios, as shown in Figure \ref{compare-qua}, with the primary difference area highlighted in each scenario.
-In the daytime scenario, as shown at the top of Figure \ref{compare-qua}, in the orange square highlighted area, benefit from multi-task learning, which provides an additional supervision signal, DAOcc successfully detects distant pedestrians and achieves similar performance as TFusionOcc.
+To demonstrate the effectiveness and robustness of our method, we compare TFusionOcc in three different T-Primitive settings, such as T-P-25600, T-SQ-25600 and T-SQ-IW-25600, against other SOTA algorithms in challenging daytime, rainy and nighttime scenarios, as shown in Fig.~\ref{compare-qua}, with the primary difference area highlighted in each scenario.

+In the daytime scenario, as shown at the top of Fig.~\ref{compare-qua}, in the orange square highlighted area, benefit from multi-task learning, which provides an additional supervision signal, DAOcc successfully detects distant pedestrians and achieves similar performance as TFusionOcc.
 However, in the dark-red-square-highlighted area, DAOcc fails to detect the distant vehicle, demonstrating the superior performance of our proposed method.
-In the rainy scenario, as shown in the middle of Figure \ref{compare-qua}, in the purple square highlighted area, our proposed method not only successfully detects all dynamic objects, but also preserves their general contours well.
+In the rainy scenario, as shown in the middle of Fig.~\ref{compare-qua}, in the purple square highlighted area, our proposed method not only successfully detects all dynamic objects, but also preserves their general contours well.
 In the highlighted dark-blue-square area, our approach achieves par performance with other SOTA algorithms for detecting challenging pedestrians.
-In the nighttime scenario, as shown at the bottom of Figure \ref{compare-qua}, our proposed method successfully detects very distant dynamic objects in the highlighted dark-red-square area, demonstrating its superior long-range dynamic object perception capability.
+In the nighttime scenario, as shown at the bottom of Fig.~\ref{compare-qua}, our proposed method successfully detects very distant dynamic objects in the highlighted dark-red-square area, demonstrating its superior long-range dynamic object perception capability.